triestpa/Open-Cryptochat/README.md

 ### 5.3 - Try It Out

 Try restarting the server and reloading the page at `http://localhost:3000`.
 The UI should look mostly unchanged from how it was before, besides displaying the public key snippet of whoever sent each message.
-If you check the command-line output, however, you'll see that instead of being able to read the messages being sent between tabs, the output now gives the corresponding public keys and the garbled encrypted text.

-Congrats!
-You've now built a (mostly) functional end-to-end messaging app.

 ![Screenshot 5](https://cdn.patricktriest.com/blog/images/posts/e2e-chat/screenshot_5.png)
 ![Screenshot 6](https://cdn.patricktriest.com/blog/images/posts/e2e-chat/screenshot_6.png)

+If you check the command-line output you'll see that instead of being able to read the messages being sent between tabs, the output now displays garbled encrypted text.

 ## 6 - Chatrooms